fromage-fraser/dd-gui/README.md

   (removed), `1` (open), `2` (closed), or `3` (locked); up/down states remain
   available to compass routing through the GUI's per-room cache because older Mudlet native door drawing only supports compass-plane directions.
-Exit movement costs bias native pathfinding through per-exit weights, and arrival metadata repairs the previous room's outbound link when a newly discovered room was previously only an exit stub.
+Exit states from DD4's complete `Room.Info.exit_details` snapshot are the authoritative source for compass and speedwalk decisions.
+The snapshot is applied by room vnum as soon as `gmcp.Room.Info` arrives, including during bootstrap and reconnect, and an empty `exit_details` object deliberately clears stale door state.
+Legacy destination-only `Room.Info.exits` data is never interpreted as a door state. movement costs bias native pathfinding through per-exit weights, and arrival metadata repairs the previous room's outbound link when a newly discovered room was previously only an exit stub.
 DD4 wall exits remain visible as